irshad/My-Portfolio/README.md

 # About
-<p>I am "irshad Ali" Front-End-Developer based in Hyderabad, India.
+I am "irshad Ali" Front-End-Developer based in Hyderabad, India.
 With a passion for creating new ideas and beautiful functional websites i am hard-working engineering graduate specialized in "Electronic Communication Engineering" and passionate about computers and technology.
-Along with my graduation i learned UI development HTML, CSS, Javascript, JQuery, ReactJs and also being a designer i am very good at Photoshop & Illustrator<p>
+Along with my graduation i learned UI development HTML, CSS, Javascript, JQuery, ReactJs and also being a designer i am very good at Photoshop & Illustrator

 This code is about the website that i developed for about me.
-Who i'm.<b> Genius Billionaire Playboy Philanthropist : Not Me That was "TONY STARK" inspried by him to make things better.<b>
+Who i'm.**Genius Billionaire Playboy Philanthropist : Not Me That was "TONY STARK" inspried by him to make things better.**

 # I Have: